 The knife-only walkabout (3 days)

 Location: Los Coyotes Indian Reservation, San Diego, California Address: 2300 Camino San Ignacio, Warner Springs, CA 92086.
 We meet at the guard hut located at the main entrance gate at 9am.
 We Finish around 10am on day 3.
-Do you have a transport problem or paying in one transaction?
-Contact us about our free shuttle service from San Diego or for other payment options.
+Do you have a problem paying in one transaction?
+Contact us for assistance.

 This advanced course in San Diego, California defines who we are as a Survival and Bushcraft school...this is real survival training and our most challenging course!

 This adventure gives you the opportunity to actually apply bushcraft and primitive skills in the wilderness of southern California.
 We will strip away all the unnecessary items and as a group go on a walkabout with just a knife and water bottle each - no other modern tools!

 This survival training will involve hiking into the bush and living off the land as a group, tackling each of the priorities required to survive.
 We will be relying only on our natural surroundings to build shelter, make fire, purify water, set traps for small game and forage for wild edibles.
 This experience will challenge you physically and mentally as we will be eating very little and dealing with the elements (as in most real life wilderness survival situations).
 Do not be deterred - This is nothing that most people cannot handle.

 You will be living like a bushman for these 3 days and walk away with confidence, primitive skills, and a whole new appreciation for the luxuries in life and yourself!

 Sleeping in tents will not be allowed on this course, the only items permitted are listed below.
 This full immersion wilderness course will boost your confidence and open your eyes to how little we need to function in the bush.

 It is recommended to complete the Wilderness Survival Skills Course (2 Day) prior to the walkabout.